 Associate Professor

-Nau 453
+NAU 453

-Office Hours: M, 1:00-2:30PM (Zoom), or by appointment (in-person or Zoom)
+Office Hours: M, 1:30-2:45PM and by appointment

 Graduate Student